tgenman/STEM_vault/notes/math/algebra/linal/Pivot.md

 TARGET DECK: math::linal
 START
 math_complex
-TITLE: Pivot
+FRONT: Pivot
-DESCRIPTION: The leading coefficient of a row (first nonzero number from the left) is called the pivot and is always strictly to the right of the pivot of the row above it
+BACK: The leading coefficient of a row (first nonzero number from the left) is called the pivot and is always strictly to the right of the pivot of the row above it
 FORMULA:
 ADDITIONAL:
 PICTURE: